 The object of adding the carrots to the sensory bin is to encourage alphabet knowledge through exposure to the uppercase letters during play.

 Adding a fine motor aspect to this carrot alphabet garden sensory bin is easy to do!
-You can add tongs, tweezers, chopsticks, or clothespins to pull the carrots out of the garden.
+Just add tongs, tweezers, chopsticks, or clothespins to pull the carrots out of the garden.

 Practice spelling names!

-It may be fun to add more than one set of letters that make up your child’s name.
-This will help your child practice naming the letters and build confidence each time another letter that she has seen before is pulled!
+Adding more than one set of letters that make up your child’s name helps them practice naming the letters and builds confidence each time another letter that they have seen before is pulled!

 Make words!

-I would put the first and last letter in a CVC words on the table.
-In the photo below, the words H-A-T is shown.
-I had put the H and the T on the table and she had to fill in the correct vowel to make a real word.
+I would put the first and last letter of a CVC word on the table.
+In the photo below, the word C-A-T is shown.
+I had put the C and the T on the table and she had to fill in the correct vowel to make a real word.
 She searched through the carrots in the garden with her clothespin until she came across the A.

 We played this over and over!
 She was a huge fan of searching and coming up with the vowel in the word on her own.